Saturday, November 28, 2009

 a pinch of salt

-baking powder or 1 tbs vodka
+baking powder or 1 tbs of vodka

-Flour
+Flour as needed

 500 gr vegetable oil for frying